thunderbird/council-docs/BY_LAWS.md

 ### Community Updates

 It is the duty of the Council to update the Community about ongoing discussions, allowing the community to participate and weigh in on a regular basis to encourage community participation.
-These updates must be free from confidential information, see [Confidentiality].
+These updates must be free from confidential information, see [Confidentiality](#confidentiality).

 A summary of the meeting shall be shared with the Thunderbird community before the next regularly scheduled meeting.